-But onsite AI has another purpose when embedded into a website: on-page optimisation.
+But onsite AI has another purpose when embedded into a website: on-page optimization.
 By monitoring your site activity, an AI has the ability to serve questions or content based on what you’re looking at; allowing companies to make data-driven decisions in real time.

-In fact that is exactly what we do at Mesaic.
+In fact, that is exactly what we do at Mesaic.

 62% of B2B customers purchased more after a good customer service experience.

 Alexa, Google Assistant, Siri, Cortana.
 Let’s not disregard voice AI as viable customer service interfaces.
 They continue to evolve from frivolous brand extensions to useful information tools.
 And they are learning fast.

 This is partly to keep pace with increased customer demand for voice assistant devices – January 2018 stats show that at least 45 million Americans have access to a smart speaker.
 But when you consider advances in voice recognition and the ability for voice AI to pick out keywords from customer inquiries – or jump in when an call center agent forgets something – we begin to realise that there’s still a long way to go, as the possibilities for AI usage are only limited by what we allow them to do.